Dementia Behaviors, How To Recognize Them, And What To Do About Them

 Play their favorite music for them.

-People with dementia can be confused about major events or even about where they are and what they've been doing.
-Recognizing confusion can be challenging.
-Here are some tips.
+People with dementia can become confused about major events or even about where they are and what they've been doing.

-On the other hand, some dementia patients show confusion in their facial expressions or in their hesitancy to trust.
-Their confusion may result from wanting to be in a safe and familiar place even though they may no longer be able to recognize they're already in such a place.
+On the other hand, some people with dementia show confusion in their facial expressions or in their hesitancy to trust.
+Their confusion may result from not realizing they're in a safe place.

-You can't solve dementia confusion by pointing out the truth.
-Giving details and arguing doesn't work because they may be unable to process what you tell them.
-If they could, they wouldn't be confused in the first place.
-Don't tell them they're wrong.
+You can't solve dementia confusion by pointing out that they're saying incorrect things.
+Explaining and arguing don't work because they may be unable to process what you tell them.

-Instead, it's better to redirect them to another activity.
+Instead, it's better to redirect someone with dementia to another activity when they act confused.
 Tell them what they need to feel safe.
 If that means not telling them the exact truth, it's okay.
-Their need for safety is more important than trying to get them to understand that they are wrong.

-When fear is the emotion behind aggressive behavior, the person with dementia is trying to deal with situations where people, places, and objects seem less familiar than they once were.
-At the same time, they know they have less control over themselves and their environment now.
-For them, the bravado of aggressive acts gives them a momentary feeling of control over others.
+When fear is the emotion behind aggressive behavior, the person with dementia is trying to deal with people, places, and objects that seem less familiar than they once did.
+They may also sense they have less control, and aggression might help them feel safe or in control.

 People with dementia may become belligerent, call someone hurtful names, or use profanity even if they never have before.
 They may even act out physically by hitting, kicking, tripping, or biting you or someone else.
 Sometimes, they might throw objects or destroy someone's personal belongings.

 If someone you care for has dementia and anger becomes a problem, first deal with aggressive acts and words.
 Perhaps more than any other dementia behavior, you need to figure out the cause of the aggression and the need it represents.
 Don't argue or tell them no. Don't restrain them unless you need to for safety purposes.